jaapz/Tumblr/README.md

 Tumblr
 ======

 A simple to use Tumblr API wrapper for PHP.
+This uses the Tumblr API v2.

 Usage
 =====